torontopubliclibra/nina-milanovski/README.md

 # Nina Milanovski

 ## About
-This is a portfolio website for Nina Milanovski, dance artist and producer.
-I built the site with jQuery, HTML, and SCSS in February 2024.
+This is a portfolio website for Nina Milanovski, dance artist and producer, designed and developed by [Dana Teagle](https://danateagle.com).
+The site is built with jQuery, HTML, and SCSS, and was launched in March 2024.

 ## Attributions
 - [jQuery v3.7.0](https://jquery.com/)